KeyView OOP APP (kvoop.exe): What is it & high CPU issue

 How to fix the high CPU usage issue

-Since kvoop.exe is important, just turning it off isn’t the best idea.
-But, you can do a few things to help your computer breathe easier:
+Since kvoop.exe is important, just turning it off isn’t really the best idea.
+But, there are things you can try to maybe reduce its CPU load:

-3. Pause scans if you need to: If your computer is really slow, you can stop the scans for a bit.
+3. Pause scans if you need to.
+If your computer is really slow, you can stop the scans for a while.
 Just go to the app and hit “Pause scan”.

 Insights from Reddit users about KeyView OOP APP and kvoop.exe

-A Reddit user talked about their trouble with kvoop.exe and group policy refresh on Windows 11 and 10.
+Many Reddit users have talked about their problems with kvoop.exe and group policy refresh on Windows 11 and 10.
 Their screen was flickering, and the CPU usage went up because:

 • The gpupdate command kept restarting over and over, refreshing group policy settings too much.